 The Street Food Tours

 Eat Like a Local Mexico City: The three-and-a-half hour Street Food at Night and Hidden Neighborhoods tour is an opportunity to explore the best in street food.
 It also gives you an intro of where to eat in Mexico City.
-Tastes include crema drenched street corn, tortas, tacos and more tacos, enchiladas, and churro stuffed with caramel.
-I couldn’t stop eating the street corn, which comes on a stick so you can eat while you can walk.
+Tastes include crema-drenched street corn, tortas, tacos, and more tacos, enchiladas, and churro stuffed with caramel.
+I couldn’t stop eating the street corn, which comes on a stick, so you can eat while you can walk.
 The kernels literally melt in your mouth.
-Mushroom tacos are meaty and dense, and a potato torta, where veggies and cheese come sandwich come enrobed in fried potato patties is uber hearty.
+Mushroom tacos are meaty and dense, and a potato torta, where veggies and cheese come sandwich enrobed in fried potato patties, is uber hearty.

-Rich, dark mole enchiladas, served with tequila are close-your-eyes and eat good, but be sure to save room for the churros, which can be stuffed with your choice of chocolate, caramel or condensed milk.
+Rich, dark mole enchiladas, served with tequila, are close your eyes and eat good, but be sure to save room for the churros, which can be stuffed with your choice of chocolate, caramel, or condensed milk.
 I, of course, chose caramel, which was sweet and luscious.
-This also happens to be a food tour you can feel good about embarking on.
+This is also a food tour you can feel good about embarking on.
 Part of the proceeds goes to local social programs, one of which aims to empower and educate less privileged children in Mexico City.

 Eat Mexico Culinary Tours: This daytime three-hour tour takes you through the city with opportunities to try local favorites like squash blossom quesadillas, homemade tamales, tlacoyos, which are griddled corn patties stuffed with fava beans, and even burritos.
 Fresh fruit sprinkled with chili powder and lime juice was one of my favorite items, as were the cheesy quesadillas.